TwitchPlaysLeaderboard/TPLDocumentation/match.rst

    the pokemon has multiple forms you can use the form name after the pokedex id or in the full name **Example:** ``493water`` OR ``Arceus Water``

+*Returns:*

+When a successful request is made, the API will return a JSON object structured as follows:
+See the `Example: Successful prediction request_` below.

+- ``success`` will be ``true``
+- ``predictor`` contains details on the prediction engine used such as the internal version number and the date the unix timestamp that the predictor was last updated.
+- ``teams`` contains two properties ``blue`` and ``red`` that are arrays with three keys containing the details of the pokemon for each prediction team.

+  Each pokemon object will contain these properties:

+  - ``dexNumber`` The pokedex id of the pokemon that was matched
+  - ``name`` The full name of the pokemon including subtypes like ``Arceus Water``
+  - ``visualizerIndex`` A text string that is the input needed match this pokemon when in a request URL used by `TPPVisuals`_

+- ``speed_order`` is a collection of pokemon names and their speed number, sorted fastest to slowest.
+  All 6 pokemon are listed in the collection, they are NOT grouped by team.
+- ``prediction`` contains the following properties:

+  - ``winner`` The name of the team that is predicted to win.
+  - ``percentage`` The predicted win percentage for the specified team.

+- ``play_by_play`` is an array that lists how the battle would proceed in a perfect environment.
+  Which pokemon defeats which and with how many moves.

 Example: Successful prediction request
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^